 October 31, 2018

 This is a project is based on researching both folk and outsider art and will bring two artistic communities together.
-The first is Barrington farm, an internationally renowned arts studio.
+The first is Barrington farm, an internationally renowned art studio.
 Over the years the Art Barn has gained a reputation as a centre of excellence and many of the artists, have exhibited their work both at home and abroad, including in The Tate.
 The other is Well Arty, an arts and well-being group for women run by ArtatWork.
 The Well Arty women will visit Barrington Farm twice to be taught textiles skills by the Barrington artists, who will also explain their artistic practice and process.

 The initial idea for the project came from the Well Arty women after a recent visit to Barrington during their brilliant Open Studios event.
 We then created mind maps with them to further develop the project idea, the women are very much involved in all aspects of the project.

 The women are currently creating fine art and textile pieces in response to this sharing of skills in weekly sessions over an eight-month period.
 We are also working with them to develop other textiles skills such as screen printing, applique, batik, sashiko and shibori as well as visiting local galleries.
 These works will be exhibited with the Barrington artists work and will be displayed in extra-large embroidery hoops, in an exhibition at Barrington Farm.
 There will be a private view event at Barrington Farm for all project participants, families, carers and the wider community.
 This exhibition will also be online and then archived at www.home.btconnect.com/roarart/.